Registration

 Please note the following:

 Not to worry!
-Our SAG (support and gear) vehicles follow at the back of the Tour, ready to assist if you run out of steam, or have an issue with your bike that can’t be fixed by one of our on-route mechanics.
+Our SAG (Support and Gear) vehicles follow at the back of the Tour, ready to assist if you run out of steam, or have an issue with your bike that can’t be fixed by one of our on-route mechanics.

 SAG vehicles are also stationed at each Rest Area.